eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-RC9.md

 ### JDK 17 + Scala 3.8.1 in metabuild

-sbt 2.0.0-RC9 upgrades the Scala version used on the metabuild to Scala 3.8.1 after notifying the community in the users forum.
+sbt 2.0.0-RC9 upgrades the Scala version used on the metabuild to Scala 3.8.1 after notifying the community in [RFC: sbt 2.0 on JDK 17](https://users.scala-lang.org/t/rfc-sbt-2-0-on-jdk-17/12169).
 This means that you would need JDK 17 or later to run sbt 2.x.

 This was contributed by Eugene Yokota in [#8530](https://github.com/sbt/sbt/pull/8530).